Network Security for Business: Firewalls, Monitoring & Best Practices

 Penetration Testing

-Beyond automated audits, penetration testing involves ethical hackers attempting to breach your defences using real-world attack techniques.
-This proactive approach identifies vulnerabilities that automated tools might miss and tests your team's ability to detect and respond to attacks.
-UK businesses in regulated industries or handling sensitive data should conduct penetration tests at least annually.
+Penetration testing uses ethical hackers to breach your defences with real-world techniques.
+It identifies vulnerabilities that automated tools miss and tests your team's response capability.
+Regulated industries and businesses handling sensitive data should pen-test at least annually.

 Common Network Security Vulnerabilities